How to Bypass Screen Time Restrictions in 2025: 6 Ways Kids Bypass iOS Parental Controls

 - Go to “Screen Time”

-Go to “settings” and tap on “screen time.”
+Go to “settings” and tap on “Screen Time.”

-- Go to “Content & Privacy Restrictions”
+- Go to “Content and Privacy Restrictions”

 Tap on “content and privacy restrictions.”
 Enter your password if needed.